 In the absence of the L2TPv3 Control Plane, the L2TPv3 encapsulating router MUST be provided with local configuration of the 64-bit cookie for each local and remote IPv6 endpoint.
 Note that cookies are asymmetric, so local and remote endpoints may send different cookie values, and in fact SHOULD do so.
-The value of the cookie MUST be able to be changed at any time in a manner that does not drop any legitimate tunneled packets - i.e. the receiver MUST be configurable to accept two discrete cookies for a single tunnel simultaneously.
+The value of the cookie MUST be able to be changed at any time in a manner that does not drop any legitimate tunneled packets, i.e. the receiver MUST be configurable to accept two discrete cookies for a single tunnel simultaneously.
 This enables the receiver to hold both the 'old' and 'new' cookie values during a change of cookie value.
-Cookie values SHOULD be changed periodically.
+Cookie values SHOULD be changed periodically by the management plane.

 Note that mandating a 64-bit cookie is a change from the optional variable-length cookie of RFC3931, and that this requirement constrains interoperability with existing RFC3931 implementations to those supporting a 64-bit cookie.
+The management plane MUST NOT configure a keyed IP tunnel unless both endpoints support the 64-bit cookie.